-Engineers design plants using genetically modified organisms (GMOs) to be tougher or more nutritious or to taste better.
+Engineers design plants using genetically modified organisms (GMOs) to improve taste, nutritional content, and resilience.
 However, people have concerns over their safety, and there is much debate about the pros and cons of using GMOs.

 Scientists create GMO foods by introducing genetic material, or DNA, from a different organism through genetic engineering.

 Most of the currently available GMO foods are plants, such as fruit and vegetables.

 GMO foods are likely to become a crucial tool in feeding the world’s growing population, especially in areas with harsh climates.
 However, there have been concerns about possible risks.